llvm/llvm-project/clang/docs/WarningSuppressionMappings.rst

 Format
 ======

-Warning suppression mappings uses a format similar to :doc:`SanitizerSpecialCaseList`.
+Warning suppression mappings uses the same format as :doc:`SanitizerSpecialCaseList`.

 Users can mention sections to describe which diagnostic group behaviours to